gxthickitty/ContributionPainter/README.md

 3. Create commits with the correct date so that your GitHub graph reflects the design.
 4. Use Windows `cmd.exe` to set `GIT_AUTHOR_DATE` and `GIT_COMMITTER_DATE` (Linux/macOS users may need to adjust the commands).

+> Note: The painter **does not push the commits automatically**.
+You must push them manually to GitHub via CMD or terminal.

 ---

 ### 11. Push Your Art to GitHub